 \subsection{Performance and Cognitive Load}

 Table \ref{tab:main_outcome_measures} shows the results of the multicomparison t-tests of the main outcome measures accuracy, efficiency, \ac{icl} and \ac{ecl}.

-Figure \ref{fig:performance} shows the main effects of average accuracy and answer security for each participant with visualization compared to without visualization.
-A considerable amount of participants was below the 25\% correctness threshhold for guessing (10 without and with visualization).
-4 participants obtained a perfect score without visualization and 8 with visualization.
+Figure \ref{fig:performance} shows the main effects of average accuracy and answer confidence for each participant with visualization compared to without visualization.
+A considerable amount of participants was below the 25\% correctness threshold for guessing (10 without and with visualization).
+Four participants obtained a perfect score without visualization and eight with visualization.
 Figure \ref{fig:cognitive_load} shows the same for \ac{icl}, \ac{ecl}, and \ac{gcl}.